phac-nml/quasitools/docs/installation.md

 conda install quasitools
 ```

-If everything was successful, you should be able to verify your installation by running ```quasitools --help``` and see a quasitool's help message.
+If everything was successful, you should be able to verify your installation by running ```quasitools --help``` and see quasitool's help message.

 ## Galaxy